tulip-lab/open-data/TM2015/README.md

 If you use this dataset for a scientific publication, please include a reference to the following paper.

-* Wei Fan, Gang Li, and Rob Law (2020).
-[Analyzing Co-authoring Communities of Tourism Research Collaboration](https://doi.org/10.1016/j.tmp.2019.100607). **Tourism Management Perspectives**, Vol 33, January 2020.
+> Wei Fan, Gang Li, and Rob Law (2020). [*Analyzing Co-authoring Communities of Tourism Research Collaboration*](https://doi.org/10.1016/j.tmp.2019.100607). *Tourism Management Perspectives*, Vol 33, January 2020.

 `BibTeX` information: